-HOLÉ, the collaboration between Amanda Wachob and Mary Ellen Carroll is pleased to announce its participation in the program for NASTY WOMEN, the group exhibition started by Jessamyn Fiore and Roxanne Jackson that serves to demonstrate solidarity among artists who identify with being a Nasty Woman in the face of threats to roll back women’s rights, individual rights, and abortion rights.
-It also serves as a fundraiser to support organizations defending these rights and to be a platform for organizing before the Presidential Inauguration on January 20th.
+HOLÉ, is the collaboration between Amanda Wachob and Mary Ellen Carroll that participated in the program for NASTY WOMEN, the group exhibition started by Jessamyn Fiore and Roxanne Jackson that served to demonstrate solidarity among artists who identify with being a Nasty Woman in the face of threats to roll back women’s rights, individual rights, and abortion rights.
+It also served as a fundraiser to support organizations defending these rights and to be a platform for organizing before the Presidential Inauguration on January 20, 2017.

 TAKE ANYTHING WITH A HOLE IN IT AND FILL IT PERMANENTLY.
 THE ABSENCE BECOMES PERMANENT AND THE PERMANENT CANNOT BECOME ABSENT.